declancm/maximize.nvim/README.md

 ## ✨ Features

-* Use `<leader>z` to toggle maximizing the current neovim window without any of the ugly borders that other maximizing plugins create.
+* Toggle maximizing the current window without any ugly borders.
-* Works with plugins such as 'nvim-scrollview', which have floating windows (unlike other maximizing plugins).
+* Has builtin integration for the following plugins:
+  * aerial.nvim
+  * nvim-dap-ui
+  * nvim-tree.lua

 ## 🛠️ Requirements